r57zone/DualShock4-emulator/README.md

 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
 3. Unpack and launch "DualShock4 emulator".
 4. Launch "PlayStation Now" or other app.
-5. If necessary, you can invert the axes, change the `InvertX` and `InvertY` parameters to `1` in the "Config.ini" configuration file, in the "DS4" section.
+5. If necessary, you can invert the axis, change the `InvertX` and `InvertY` parameters to `1` in the "Config.ini" configuration file.

 ## Xbox controller
 The "Back" button on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.